Interface In Java Interview Questions

 implementation for method m2.
 Can an object of Class C be created?

-Ans: No. Class C should provide the implementation for all the methods in the interface ‘I’.
-Since Class C didn’t provide the implementation for the m1 method, it has to be declared as abstract.
+Ans: No. Class C should implement all the methods in the interface ‘I’.
+Since Class C didn’t implement the m1 method, it has to be declared abstract.
 Abstract classes can’t be instantiated.

 Can a method inside an interface be declared as final?

-Ans: No. Doing so will result in compilation error. “public” and “abstract” are the only applicable modifiers for the method declaration in an interface.
+Ans: No. Doing so will result in compilation errors. “public” and “abstract” are the only applicable modifiers for the method declaration in an interface.

 Can an interface implement another interface?